Master the Art of Dry Brining: Perfect Your Steak!

 This process draws out moisture from the meat, which is then reabsorbed, resulting in a more flavorful and juicy steak.
 If you’re ready to take your steak game to the next level, follow this step-by-step guide to dry brining a steak.

-See also What Is Steak Fish?
+See also Is Chicken Fried Steak Healthy?

 Step 1: Choose the Right Steak